FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 class Blog_Post {

    public $author;
+   public $post_name;
    public $publish_date;
    public $is_published;

    public function publish() {
-      // Publish the article here
+      // logic to publish the post would go here echo "This blog-post has been published";
    }

    public function delete() {
-      // Delete the article here
+      // logic to delete the post would go here echo "This blog-post has been deleted";
    }

 }